4.2.1.4 Reactive Management

 Reactive Management

 Reactive management unlike condition or interval maintenance does not use forecasting to understand the likely timing of an intervention.
 Accordingly, reactive management excludes all or most actions to address asset condition or performance, until the asset reaches an unacceptable condition state.
 The condition state may be influenced by accumulated deterioration or a specific event, like a crash or intense storm.
 Reactive-management is commonly applied to low-value or less critical assets, redundant assets, or assets for which failure represents an acceptable risk.
-To create a reactive-based management strategy, minimum acceptable condition thresholds must be defined.
+To create a reactive-based management strategy, minimum acceptable condition thresholds, must be defined.
 Reactive management strategies often require an agency to have a mechanism to deliver required work within a specified time frame, to avoid unacceptable levels of risk.
 This may include properly staffed and equipped in-house maintenance forces or “stand-by” contracts, so work can be dispatched and delivered quickly.
 Examples of assets managed using a reactive-based approach include fences, brush, lighting, raised pavement markers, impact attenuators, and rockfall.